A PHP Error was encountered

 VB .NET Excel Freeze Top Row: Keep Headers Visible While Scrolling: Image 2 - Excel file with frozen first column

 Here, CreateFreezePane(1, 0) freezes one column and zero rows.
 The first column remains locked on the left side of the page while users scroll horizontally to read additional cell data.
-This is particularly true for financial reports or inventory lists where product codes must stay visible.
+This is particularly useful for financial reports or inventory lists where product codes must stay visible as you move through quarterly breakdowns or attribute columns.

-How Do I Freeze Both Rows and Columns Together?
+How Do You Freeze Both Rows and Columns Together?

 Imports IronXL